 Our Next Indicator Choice is…

 We’ve chosen the Fisher Indicator as our next confirmation indicator choice.
-Earlier versions were repainting (something we covered in the last blog (click HERE if you want to read up on that).
+Earlier versions were repainting — something we covered in another blog (click HERE if you want to read up on that).
 This version of the Fisher Indicator is displayed as a green and red colored histogram, using a zero line as an origin point.

 This version of the indicator is an updated version of the “Fisher Transform” indicator, developed by the incredible John Ehlers and first discussed in his book, “Cybernetics Analysis for Stocks and Futures” in 2004.
 The original version was used to help identify turning points in the market; however, it actually works better as a trend identifying indicator, especially for our style of trading.

-For those who are not sure what a histogram looks like, think of a bar chart.
+For those who are not sure what histogram bars looks like, think of a bar chart.
 Each bar represents a group of numbers clustered into ranges, as depicted in the image below.

-The degree of amplitude (height) each bar departs from the zero line (both above and below) represents the direction and strength of the trend, which may give rise to the possibility of a market reversal or ranging market when the amplitude of the bars begin to return to the zero line.
+The degree of amplitude (height) each bar departs from the zero line (both above and below) represents the direction and strength of the trend.
+While we’re not concerned with the height of the bar, the color (and its relationship to the zero line) are what we’re interested in.

 The math behind the indicator is based on minimum and maximum price levels from prior periods, with some advanced calculations which examine the relationship between the current price and past data.
 But, don’t worry about the math, just the colors.